ARMmbed/mbed-os-5-docs/docs/dev_tools/adding_exporters.md

 ___The `generate` method___

 Each exporter is expected to implement one method, `generate`, which is responsible for creating all of the required project files for the IDE or toolchain that the plugin targets.
-The method should provide the exporter's supported targets in a `TARGETS` class variable.

 This method may use any of the attributes and APIs included by the common code.

+___The `TARGETS` class variable___
+Each exporter reports its specific target support through a class varibale, `TARGETS`.
+This class variable is simply a list of targets that requesting an export is a valid operation for.

 ___The `build` method___